omgnetwork/omgnetwork.github.io/docs/challenges.md

 ```

 **Solution**
-* Bob sees that Alice has initiated an in-flight exit a non-canonical transaction.
+* Bob sees that Alice has initiated an in-flight exit on a non-canonical transaction.
 * Bob challenges Alice's in-flight exit and piggyback by showing that `UTXO1` was spent in `TX1`.
 * Alice is unable to exit `UTXO1` and loses her two bonds (`exit` and `piggyback`)